 12) Ensure the Automated Tools Are Available with License for an automation testing framework.
 The execution of test cases in an automated framework is easy compared to a manual testing scenario, provided if the automated tools are properly configured and licensed for multiple users.
 Especially, when the testing plan involves performance and load testing apart from the regular test case execution and regression testing, testers should cover executing test cases on multiple environments like multiple servers, multiple browsers, multiple users etc.

 14) Avoid Implementing the New Features/Change Request by stopping the test execution and re-release the software for stating the testing phase again.
-This is a very bad practice in many software organizations as per the business requirements to satisfy the external customers or at least to meet the demands of the management steering committee or sometimes the sales / marketing teams.
-Even though, the change requests from the customers are always encouraged in a ‘Agile’ project environment, it should be properly planned and implemented before the release of the software to the testing team.
+This is a very bad practice in many software organizations as per the business requirements to satisfy the external customers or at least to meet the demands of the management steering committee or sometimes the sales/marketing teams.
+Even though the change requests from the customers are always encouraged in an ‘Agile’ project environment, it should be properly planned and implemented before the release of the software to the testing team.

 Managing and controlling the test release content

 Managing and controlling the test release content is most important for any IT software or even for any non-IT software environment which will be depicted in the figure below.